chrismld/efficient-compute-demos/keda/README.md

 eks-node-viewer --node-selector karpenter.sh/nodepool=x86
 eks-node-viewer --node-selector karpenter.sh/nodepool=graviton

+kubectl logs -l k6_cr=perf-test-x86 -f kubectl logs -l k6_cr=perf-test-graviton -f

 echo "Show multiarch pipeline" echo "Show buildspec.yml, buildspec-manifest.yml" echo "Go back to the terminal 2"

-echo "Change the nodeSelector to request Spot"

-kubectl apply -f manifests/workload.yaml

 echo "Use Amazon Q to analyze the results"

 ```
-Help me do the math or at least explain in a simple way the price-performance improvements you get with Graviton.
-I've done a performance test comparing both x86 and Graviton, and here's what I got:
+Help me do the math or at least explain in a simple way the price-performance improvements you get with Graviton, AWS says it offerse 40% better price-performance.
+So, I've done a performance test comparing both my previous setup and Graviton, and here's what I got:

-For x86, the estimated monthly payment will be $559.238, and these are the results I got from the k6 performance test:
+For the previous setup, the estimated monthly payment will be $559.238, and these are the results I got from the k6 performance test:

-[K6 PERFORMANCE TEST RESULTS FOR x86]
+[K6 PERFORMANCE TEST RESULTS FOR PREVIOUS SETUP]

-[/K6 PERFORMANCE TEST RESULTS FOR x86]
+[/K6 PERFORMANCE TEST RESULTS FOR PREVIOUS SETUP]

 For Graviton, the estimated monthly payment will be $498.035, and these are the results I got from the k6 performance test: